bulish/bulish/README.md

 # 👋 Hi, I'm Bulish 🚀

 I am a **developer** with a passion for creating web and mobile applications.
-Currently, I am studying at **Mendel University in Brno** and have gained a wealth of experience working on projects with cutting-edge technologies.
+Currently, I am studying at **Mendel University in Brno**.
 Here's a bit more about me:

 ### 👨‍💻 **Work Experience:**
 - 🏢 **Asseco CE**: I worked on projects in Angular for **Czech state administration** 🏛️.
 This experience gave me a solid foundation in **frontend development** 🌐 and working on large scale applications.